Anagliptin

 Anagliptin (INN; trade name Suiny) is a pharmaceutical drug for the treatment of type 2 diabetes mellitus.
 It is approved for use in Japan.
 It belongs to the class of anti-diabetic drugs known as dipeptidyl peptidase-4 inhibitors or "gliptins".

+Research

+A systematic review and meta-analysis of anagliptin, published in 2024, found that it is effective in lowering blood glucose in people with type 2 diabetes and that it may lower cholesterol.